 Activity Variables

 Activity variables are inputs that are specific and local to a specific activity instance.
+They provide the most granular level of configuration in the variable hierarchy, allowing you to customize individual activities without affecting others.

 What are Activity Variables?